aia-uclouvain/pydl8.5/doc/index.rst

 =================================

 **Decision Trees (DTs)** are machine learning models used for *classification* and *regression*.
-They perform predictions by means of simple decision rules inferred from data.
+They perform prediction by means of simple decision rules inferred from data.

 Traditional algorithms for learning decision trees, such as CART and C4.5, are